 How can I ensure, while setting my KRs, that I am covering all dimensions of the Objective?
-For instance, if my Objective is to develop a new product (O), I need to be compliant to production challenges, quality requirements, environmental regulations, people’s concerns, marketing vision, etc. I know less is more when it comes to OKRs and we should only have 3-4 KRs per Objective.
+For instance, if my Objective is to develop a new product, I need to be compliant to production challenges, quality requirements, environmental regulations, people’s concerns, marketing vision, etc. I know less is more when it comes to OKRs and we should only have three to five KRs per Objective.
 How do I use OKRs succinctly and still make sure no dimensions are missed?

 Thanks for writing in and for your thoughtful question.
 I can think of a couple different ways to tackle your concern — let’s get into it!